leahphw/safe-bubbles-technica23/README.md

 ## Tech Stack:

-- Node.js and Express.js for the backend API.
+- Node.js for the backend API.
-- Firebase for real-time data and messaging.
+- Netfily for deploying.
 - Google Maps API for location and mapping features.

 ## Development Tasks: